FUEL4EP/Creality_Ender_3_S1_Pro/Readme.md

     -    [Case picture 1](case_1.png)
     -    [Case picture 2](case_2.png)
 - Cura settings in CSV format are [here](./case_Cura_4.13_parameters.csv)
+- Also here, observe the print of the first layer and adjust manually the z-offset for an optimum result if needed.
+Only if the first layer looks good, proceed with the print.
+Else restart and adjust the z-offset.

 ## Avoid the Z seam for rotationally symmetric models